Florence / Attractions / Pitti Palace

 The Galleria Palatina is the heart of the Pitti Palace.
 Here you will find works of art by Botticelli, Titian, Veronese, Caravaggio and Rafael, among others.
 These works have been collected by both the Medici’s and the Lorraine.
 The original arrangement of the paintings has been left as the original families had placed the paintings.
 The Galleria consists of eleven rooms, the first five of which contain ceiling frescoes in honor of the honor and glory of the Medici's.

-Palace FlorenceThe palace from the Boboli Gardens
+Pitti Palace FlorenceThe Pitti Palace from the Boboli Gardens

 Galleria PalatinaBeautiful rooms at the Galleria Palatina